hasithamanage/hasithamanage/README.md

 ---

 ## 🚀 About Me
-- 🎓 Studied **Software Development** GRADIA Jyväskylä Educational Consortium GRADIA Jyväskylä Educational Consortium
+- ⌨️ Currently learning **Software Development** GRADIA Jyväskylä Educational Consortium
+- 🎓 Studied **Industrial Diploma in Software Development** OpenArc School of Business and Technology
 - 💼 Experience in **Technical Support**
 - 🎥 Appeared in Finnish **commercials & films**
 - 🌱 Exploring open-source and building new creative projects